 So what is the big difference in the two experiences?
 I had a great agent that was there for me in Australia.
 I am certain that if I had a good agent in Spain, that everything could have been remedied and I would have stayed for the season.
 I feel very fortunate, now, to have experienced both good and bad overseas, as it gives me perspective into my players situations.
 I can think back and remember what I needed and provide that to my players.
 I also think it is very important to just be there for the players, providing friendship and support.

-2X has foreign contacts and partners in every country and have successfully placed players throughout the world for over fifteen years.
+2X has foreign contacts and partners in every country and have successfully placed players throughout the world for over twenty-four years.
 I am a FIBA & WNBA licensed agent and have negotiated some of the largest female contracts in the world and some of the smallest!
 Regardless of which you fall into, you will be assured to have the same support, focus and attention as every other athlete I represent.
 If you are interested in references you can read through some of the Testimonials or please feel free to contact me.

 Enough about me...I want to hear about you :-)